 Because this was so important, I researched the most promising services for digital movie transfers.
 I settled on Cinepost.

 I’m glad I did.
 Not only are the transfers of high quality, but they did a great job keeping me posted, responding to my requests, and just being there for me.
-That last item, and one more thing, are important for reasons that will become apparent below.
+That last item (and one more thing) is important for reasons that will become apparent below.

 I ended up sending a selection of my movies in three waves, though it was originally intended to be only two.

-Once I saw the results, I went all in, boxing up the remaining 26 reels (2,000 feet) of Super-8 film and sending it off for conversion.
-This time, the hard disk was returned separately, so I could review the results before the originals made their way back to me, in case anything needed to be redone.
+Once I saw the results, I went all in, boxed up the remaining 26 reels (2,000 feet) of Super-8 film, and sent it off for conversion.
+This time, the hard disk was returned separately so I could review the results before the originals made their way back to me in case anything needed to be redone.
 The results were once again perfect.

 Of course, as I was reviewing the results of the larger batch of movies, I discovered I’d overlooked four more.
 I sent those in and told the folks at Cinepost they could just send everything back once these final four had been converted.

 Return shipment fail

 While traveling, I received email notification from the shipping company2 that the package, which required a signature, had been delivered to my home.
 My wife, however, hadn’t signed for anything and knew nothing about it.

 When I returned home, the package was nowhere to be seen.

 At this point, I had the conversions of all but those last four films.
 They were lost, and since they’d been shipped back together, both their digital and original forms were lost.